velayudhum/balapy-basics/srt2text converter/readme.txt

-ubRip (SubRip Text) files are named with the extension .srt, and contain formatted lines of plain text in groups separated by a blank line.
+SubRip (SubRip Text) files are named with the extension .srt, and contain formatted lines of plain text in groups separated by a blank line.
 Subtitles are numbered sequentially, starting at 1.
 The timecode format used is hours:minutes:seconds,milliseconds with time units fixed to two zero-padded digits and fractions fixed to three zero-padded digits (00:00:00,000).